Dasharo/docs/docs/guides/lab-assembly/msi-b850.md

 The external flashing procedure should be performed based on the scripts implemented on the RTE platform.
-To perform the flashing operation reproduce, the below-described steps:
+To perform the flashing operation reproduce, the steps described below:

-> Note: the `flash.sh` script, used in this chapter, is available only in 0.8.1
+> Note: the `flash.sh` script, used in this chapter, is available only in 0.8.0
 > or newer RTE OS releases, check [meta-rte](https://github.com/3mdeb/meta-rte)
 > for more inf..